matthew-mca/fortran-90-analyser/docs/cli-options-usage.md

 - **config:** `CLI_CONFIG_PATH`
 - **no-duplicates:** `NO_DUPLICATE_VARS`

+There is also an environment variable called `ADDITIONAL_FORTRAN_EXTENSIONS_BETA`, that will parse FORTRAN files with the `.f`, `.F`, and `.F90` extensions when it is set to the string value `"true"`.
+Reading of `.F`/`.f` files in particular is not as stable as reading `.f90` files, so be mindful that parsing these extra file formats may result in additional parsing failures!

 ## Config Files

 It is possible to provide options to the CLI via a `.ini` configuration file.
 The path to the file